null

 Popular Car Door Sound Deadening Materials

 When you’re in your car, you’re essentially sitting in a small metal room.
 And unfortunately, sheet metal is the absolute worst acoustic material that exists.
-This is most apparent in your car doors due due to the way that car doors are constructed, essentially being made of three layers.
+This is most apparent in your car doors due to the way that car doors are constructed, essentially being made of three layers.

 outer door skin with Damplifier Pro sound deadening